8fold/site-joshbruce.com/content-root/public/experiences/agile-software-development/the-game/content.md

 Let's shift to continuous improvement.
 Specifically, continuous improvement by doing the same thing repeatedly; improvement and a "different activity" aren't synonyms.

 Eventually, I got to the point where I could cross the monkey bars.
 I could also skip bars.
 I could jump to a distant bar instead of starting from the beginning.

 (My teammates were shocked the first time I made it.
-We forgot the game long enough to celebrate my accomplishment.)
+We forgot the game long enough to celebrate my accomplishment.
+We also set aside the three second rule because the original rationale was no longer valid.
+And, we could bring it back if someone else couldn’t cross the bars.
+Sophisticated.)

 Another friend of mine could skip two or three bars at a time.
 Eventually, they got to a point where they would jump to a distant bar, skip three bars at a time, and be across in three moves (smooth is fast).